-Beings is an exhibition of artwork by young people from across Scotland, which explores the many ways in which creativity can help us to understand and express our emotions.
+Beings was a 2019 exhibition of artwork by young people from across Scotland, which explored the many ways in which creativity can help us to understand and express our emotions.
 In order to create their exhibition, thirteen groups, from youth clubs, schools, kinship care groups and employability projects, ran free with works from the National Galleries of Scotland collection, using them as springboards to create their own work.

 Students from Waid Academy in Anstruther were inspired by the work of Swiss artist Alberto Giacometti (1901-66) to create a series of beautiful shadow projections, presented at the exhibition in a mysterious fairground booth.

 'I thought drawing with a nail was weird, but it let me get my anger out.'

 This quote is from a participant of the Beings project exploring her own emotional world.

 She was responding to an etching of a drawing by the Surrealist artist Alberto Giacometti, from the national art collection.

 He’s drawn a sketch of an imaginary space, with an upright triangle and a suspended sphere.
 It’s eerie and bare, and there’s a sort of straggly sun in the top left corner.

 There are no figures, just a set of lines generating tension in an architectural environment.

 So we asked the participants to look at this image and then take the ‘straightest’ (least personal) thing in the classroom – i.e. a ‘ruler’ – and use it, and a nail, and a sheet of perspex, to explore their own feelings.